 A. The basis for RFE/RL's operations is that the first requirement of democracy is a well-informed citizenry.
 By promoting the free flow of information, RFE/RL supports the development of civil society and thus makes a contribution to long-term development and stability in the region we cover.

-As U.S. Secretary of State Hillary Clinton said when she visited RFE/RL in April 2009: "RFE/RL is smart power.
+As then-U.S. Secretary of State Hillary Clinton said when she visited RFE/RL in April 2009: "RFE/RL is smart power.
 Your steadfast commitment to your mission and the work you do is an essential part of everything America stands for."